UvA-FNWI/LaTeX/_posts/0000-05-01-bibliography.md

 For mathematics papers there is no standard citation style, but a good one to learn is the one used by the American Mathematical Society.
 The AMS style of in-text citation can simply be a number or an alpha-numeric code.
-The format depends on the citation style you choose, two examples that are often used are
+The format depends on the citation style you choose, two examples that are often used are the following.

-1. [4] - AMS "plain" style;
-2. [Ma97] - AMS "alpha" style of using first two letters of author's name and last two digits of year of publication.

 The most common style is a number within brackets, e.g., [1], [2].
 The next most common style is a short alpha-numeric form, e.g., [Serre71] or (even shorter) [S71].
 When multiple authors are involved, the citations become lengthy, e.g., [dlVP-SD04] for de la Valleé-Poussin and Swinnerton-Dyer